Esophageal cancer

 | Cell origin | Malpighian cells (squamous epithelium) of normal esophageal mucosa | Glandular cells of intestinal metaplasia (Barrett's esophagus), transformation of squamous epithelium into intestinal columnar epithelium due to chronic acid reflux |

-| Preferred localization | Upper and middle thirds of the esophagus (cervical and mid-thoracic esophagus) | Lower esophagus and esophagogastric junction |
+| Preferred localization | Upper and middle thirds of the esophagus (cervical and mid-thoracic esophagus) | Lower esophagus and gastroesophageal junction |

-| Key risk factors | Smoking, excessive alcohol consumption, diet low in fruits and vegetables, very hot beverages (mate), achalasia, history of cervical radiotherapy | Chronic gastroesophageal reflux disease (GERD), Barrett's esophagus, abdominal obesity, smoking, male sex, advanced age |
+| Key risk factors | Smoking, excessive alcohol consumption, a diet low in fruits and vegetables, very hot beverages (mate), achalasia, history of cervical radiotherapy | Chronic gastroesophageal reflux disease (GERD), Barrett's esophagus, abdominal obesity, smoking, male sex, advanced age |

-| Epidemiological profile | Predominant in developing countries and Central Asia; slightly decreasing in Western countries with the decline in smoking | Strong increase in Western countries since the 1970s-1980s; parallel to the obesity and GERD epidemic; mainly affects white men over 60 years old |
+| Epidemiological profile | Predominant in developing countries and Central Asia; slightly decreasing in Western countries with the decline in smoking | Strongly increasing in Western countries since the 1970s-1980s; parallel to the obesity and GERD epidemic; primarily affecting white men over 60 years old |

-| Relative Prognosis | Globally grim prognosis for advanced stages; better than adenocarcinoma for early stages treated surgically | Prognosis comparable to EC for advanced stages; better response to perioperative chemotherapy in resectable stages |
+| Relative Prognosis | Globally bleak prognosis for advanced stages; better than adenocarcinoma for early stages treated surgically. | Prognosis comparable to EC for advanced stages; better response to neoadjuvant chemotherapy in resectable stages |

 Risk factors